saleor/saleor-docs/docs/architecture/products.md

 ### `publication_date`

-If set. it allows you to hold some of your products unavailable to your customers until the publication date.
+If set, it allows you to hold some of your products unavailable to your customers until the publication date.
 They are simply not listed in your storefront.

 ## Product types